SlicewOw/SaveYourMoney/README.md

 # Preconditions

-* Install Liquibase on your machine to setup the MySQL database (https://www.liquibase.org/documentation/installation-windows.html)
 * Composer is installed (https://getcomposer.org/download/)
 * Symfony is installed (https://symfony.com/download)

 # Installation

-* Execute bat script `/db/runLiquibase.bat` to install database tables and stuff
 * Start development server with `php bin/console server:run`

+# Database migrations

+* First you need to create the diff `php bin/console make:migration`
+* Now we are able to publish the changes to the database `php bin/console doctrine:migrations:migrate`